nwillc/funkjdbc/README.md

  - Row to object mapping with higher order functions.
  - Simplified JDBC’s bloated Java API into clean Kotlin for common use cases:
-   - update, query, transaction
+   - update, query/find, transaction
- - Provide results as a Sequence.
+ - Provide results as a Sequence or Kotlin Flow.
  - Thoroughly handled resource closing to remove boiler plate code.
- - Supports raw String SQL as well as JDBC’s ? replacements
+ - Supports raw String SQL as well as JDBC’s ? replacements.
- - Simple as dirt
+ - Simple.
- - Under 200 lines of code
+    - Under 300 lines of code.
- - documented
+ - Documented.
- - Not a single transitive dependency … so >10k binary all in
+ - Not a single transitive dependency … so >15k binary all in

 ## Using These Extensions

 Assuming you've a JDBC Connection and wish to create a database to store word counts.
 Lets create that table:

 ```kotlin